liang0711/liang0711.github.io/index.md

 Currently, I will be graduating during Dec.
 2023 and I am a statistics student at Columbia University and eagerly soaking up knowledge to enhance my data analysis skills!
 Meanwhile, I came from China, began my global experience at sophomore year in Erie, PA and lived in NYC further expanded my horizons, allowing me to perceive the world through an international lens.

-Beyond the data world, dancing serves as my interests as well, enabling me to connect with the physical world in a rejuvenating way.
+Beyond the data world, dancing serves as my interests as well, enabling me to connect with the physical world.
 My love for hip-hop/k-pop dancing ignites my spirit, while my fascination with engaging projects continues to captivate my curiosity.

-**Feel free to explore my data-related projects and I'm excitedly anticipating our conversation via chat/email lz2871@columbia.edu**
+**Feel free to explore my projects and I'm excitedly anticipating our conversation via email lz2871@columbia.edu**